Laravel Task Scheduling: Automate Commands and Jobs

 When managing an app, there are routine tasks that need to be run periodically, such as cleaning up old posts, optimizing images, or sending out email digests.
 Performing these tasks manually can be time-consuming and error-prone.
 Laravel's task scheduling provides an elegant solution for automating such tasks.

-The first step is to add the following Cron entry to your server.
-This entry calls the Laravel command scheduler every minute:
+In production, add this single Cron entry to your server.
+It calls the Laravel command scheduler every minute:

 * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1